 "Despite all the challenges facing my country, Lebanon remains committed to the full implementation of SC resolution 1701, and stresses the need for you to act swiftly to put an immediate end to the systematic Israeli violations of Lebanon's sovereignty by land, air and sea.
 My delegation have kept you informed of these violations and requested that its letters to that effect be circulated as official documents of the United Nations."Tammam Salam, Prime Minister of Lebanon, in a Jan.
 28, 2015 statement reported on by the Lebanese Daily Star newspaper, available at the Daily Star website, stated:

 "Lebanon places the international community in front of their responsibilities and urges them to restrain Israel's tendency to gamble with the region’s security and stability...Michel Sleiman, Lebanese President at the time of the quote, speaking at the 25th Arab Summit on Mar.
 25, 2014, the transcript of which is available at the Presidency of the Republic of Lebanon's website, stated:

 "The major challenge remains our capacity to influence and press for a just and comprehensive solution to all the aspects of the Arab-Israeli conflict, away from bilateral or partial solutions, according to the resolutions of the international legitimacy, the terms of reference of the Madrid Conference, and the integral provisions of the Arab Peace Initiative which confirms the Arab right to the land, to the establishment of a free and independent Palestinian State, the guarantee of the non-settlement of Palestinian Refugees in the Arab States whose particular situation does not allow such a settlement, namely Lebanon; all of this at a time when Israel still pursues its occupation, intransigence, attempts to Judaize the Holy Sites, and hostile practices against the Palestinian people."

 "The Kingdom of Saudi Arabia adopted all resolutions of international organizations with regard to Palestinians.
 It also participated in numerous meetings and conferences on the Palestinian issue since Madrid conference to Road Plan.
 In this respect, the Kingdom of Saudi Arabia presented the Saudi peace initiative proposed by his Royal Highness Crown Prince Abdullah bin Abdul Aziz, and adopted by Arab states in Beirut Summit in March 2002.
 The Initiative maintains peace and stability to all nations and guarantees a just, lasting, and comprehensive solution to the Arab-Israeli conflict.Prince Mohammed bin Nawaf Al Saud, Saudi Arabia's Ambassador to the UK, in a July 26, 2014 press release in response to allegations of a Saudi-Israeli alliance against Gaza made by David Hearst, editor of the Middle East Eye, available at the Embassies of the Kingdom of Saudi Arabia's website, wrote:

 "Saudi Arabia in the past, now and in the future will do all it can to support the Palestinian people in their claim for the return of their own land and for self-determination in their own state.King Salman bin Abdulaziz Al Saud of Saudi Arabia, in a Mar.
-2015 speech before the Royal Family, Officials, Clerics and Members of the Consultative Council, a transcript of which is available on the Saudi Ministry of Foreign Affairs website, www.mofa.gov.sa, stated:
+2015 speech before the Royal Family, Officials, Clerics and Members of the Consultative Council, a transcript of which is available on the Saudi Ministry of Foreign Affairs website, stated: